Skip to content

 Our aim is to survey a roughly equal number of respondents in each night-time aviation noise strata.
 We have drawn a stratified random sample of addresses within each strata and invited up to two people in each household to participate in the survey.

-2. How will the study be representative?
+How will the study be representative?

-In order to ensure the sample is representative, prior to drawing the sample of addresses we sorted the target population within night-time aviation noise bands according to the stratification variables: airport, socio-economic status, exposure to night-time road and rail noise, and proportion of the population in an area belonging to Black and Minority Ethnic groups.
-We then selected a systematic sample (with a random start)[10] of addresses within each noise strata.
+In order to ensure the sample is representative, prior to drawing the sample of addresses we sorted the target population within night-time aviation noise bands according to the stratification variables: airport, socio-economic status, exposure to night-time road and rail noise, and proportion of the population in an area belonging to Black and Minority Ethnic (BME) groups.
+We then selected a systematic sample (with a random start) [10] of addresses within each noise strata.
 The stratification ensures that we have sampled addresses with a wide range of characteristics.
-For instance, within each strata we will have selected addresses around all eight airports; from areas with high, medium, and low levels of socio-economic status; from areas with high, medium, low and negligible amounts of night-time road and rail noise exposure, and addresses in areas with varying proportions of BME residents.
+For instance, within each strata we have selected addresses around all eight airports; from areas with high, medium, and low levels of socio-economic status; from areas with high, medium, low and negligible amounts of night-time road and rail noise exposure, and addresses in areas with varying proportions of BME residents.

 The night-aviation noise data used in sampling is 2022 Estimated Lnight Airport Noise Exposure Data.
-This data has been estimated using 2016 Lnight noise grids obtained from the Department of Environment, Food and Rural Affairs (DEFRA) and the Scottish Government as generated under their respective Environmental Noise Regulations.
+This data has been estimated using 2016 Lnight noise grids obtained from the Department for Environment, Food and Rural Affairs (Defra) and the Scottish Government as generated under their respective Environmental Noise Regulations.
 The noise exposure grids have been adjusted by the Civil Aviation Authority to account for changes in the number of night-time aircraft movements between 2016 and forecast for 2022.
 The lowest continuous noise contour value reported differs by airport.
 Below the reported lowest noise contour value, we applied an approximation using overflight data to identify addresses around each airport exposed between 35 dB Lnight and the lowest reported noise contour.

 We classified all commercial airports in the UK according to the number and timing of night-time aviation movements, approximate number of residents exposed to night-time aviation noise, geographic location, urban/rural status of communities exposed to night-time aviation noise, and presence and timing of restrictions on night-time flights.
 Airports without night-time flights were excluded.
-From this list, we purposively selected eight airports to include those with a wide range of characteristics.
-These are Heathrow, Gatwick, Luton, Stansted, Manchester, East Midlands, Bristol and Glasgow airports.

 There are a few reasons why we did not include more airports in this study, in the context of fixed time and resource constraints.
 First, a considerable amount of time and resources go into preparing the sample frame and exposure data for analysis around each airport.
 Second, given a fixed number of overall responses to the survey, we wanted to ensure robust numbers of respondents around each airport.